luckpp/microservices-tickets/expiration/README.md

 ### 2. Rely on NATS

-- when message is recieved verify the time; if eveything is ok emit an event and ack the message, if not than do not ack the message
+- when message is received verify the time; if everything is ok emit an event and ack the message, if not than do not ack the message
 - downside: rely on NATS redelivery mechanism

 ### 3. Use a scheduled message (set delivery time on the message)